lrc-se/aoc-2022/README.md

 Good fit for Nim's object variants and case syntax.

+### Day 22 (Nim)

+Playing around with more object variants and cases, as well as enums and rotations.
+The algorithm for determining face rotations in part 2 is surely on the cumbersome side, but it does work and is also rather fast, so I'll leave it.

 ### Day 23 (Nim)

 Hash tables and hash sets all the way.